Testbild-synth/Hagiwo_009_030_sequencer/README.md

 - A file for testing in/outputs to make sure you soldered everything correctly (test_circuit.ino).
 This file prints to the serial to test inputs and sets the digital outputs.

 You need the [Adafruit_SSD1306](https://www.arduino.cc/reference/en/libraries/adafruit-ssd1306/) and [encoder](https://www.arduino.cc/reference/en/libraries/encoder/) libraries.
-I also changed it such that is uses DigitalReadFast instead of DigitalRead (to recude latency, which was probably not a concern in the first place but I do it in all my arduino projects).
-See the [DigitalReadFast](https://github.com/NicksonYap/digitalWriteFast) repo.
+I also changed it such that is uses FastGPIO instead of DigitalRead (to recude latency, which was probably not a concern in the first place but I do it in all my arduino projects).
+See the [FastGPIO](https://github.com/pololu/fastgpio-arduino) repo.

 One important change from HAGIWO's code is the introduction of the parameter ENCODER_COUNT_PER_ROTATION.
 Rotation encoders come in different versions, some have one click per rotation, some have two, others even have four.
 If you see multiple messages during a single turn while running the test_circuit file, set this parameter higher in all files before uploading.